SalesforceCloudServices/ltng-support-comp-validation/README.md

 	sfdx force:user:permset:assign -n requiredLightningComponentDemo -u [[orgAlias]]

-...

-Thats it, you can now open the org, and find the 'Comp.
+**3.** That's it, you can now open the org, and find the 'Comp.
 Validation Demo' app in the 'all tabs' search.

 	sfdx force:org:open -u [[orgAlias]]